iRobotEducation/create3_docs/docs/setup/jetson.md

 #### Test inside Jetson ROS container

-Perform the followings in the ROS 2 container.
+Perform the following in the ROS 2 container.

-1. Set the `ROS_DOMAIN_ID` environmental variable
+1. Set the `ROS_DOMAIN_ID` environment variable

-    Once you are in container;
+    Once you are in container:

         export ROS_DOMAIN_ID=32